openvswitch/ovs/FAQ.rst

     Linux GRE module is already loaded and blocking OVS (to confirm, check dmesg for errors regarding GRE registration).
 To fix this, unload all GRE modules that appear in lsmod as well as the OVS kernel module.
-You can then reload the OVS module following the directions in the `installation guide
-    <INSTALL.rst>`__, which will ensure that dependencies are satisfied.
+You can then reload the OVS module following the directions in the `general installation guide`_, which will ensure that dependencies are satisfied.

 Q: Open vSwitch does not seem to obey my packet filter rules.